 “And what treasures are those?”

-“True friendship and comradery, among others.
+“True friendship and camaraderie, among others.
 Sharing the journey makes it a much more worthwhile undertaking.”
 He motioned ahead toward the baron’s wagon being guided into the tunnel

 leading to the gate by one of the dwarves.
 “Master Dwarf ahead has a wife and child he adores.
 On the way back from the battle he was one of the men who sang.
 He has a beautiful